Trademark Surname: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 If you need some help to avoid these pitfalls, you can post your questions on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.

 Frequently Asked Questions

 - Is registering trademark surnames prohibited?

 No, the Trademark and Merchandise Act does not prohibit or allow the registration of surnames of trademarks.
 Decisions are made on the case-to-case basis.

 - What are the main criteria for registering trademark surnames?